Solutions to Tree Roots in Sewer Pipes

 What to do When You Think You Have a Tree Root Problem

-A video inspection is advised to help determine more specifically the cause of the problem in your sewer pipe.
+A video inspection is advised to help determine more specifically the cause of the problem in your sewer pipe which can help with tips for blocked drains to be unclogged.
 You can do this inspection by yourself if you have the right tools, which is unlikely.
 This leaves you with hiring a professional plumber to do the inspection for you.
 Some recommendations on actions to take will be made to you based on what comes up during video inspection.
 Solutions to root infestation in sewer lines include application of root-killing chemicals, use of a hydro jetter or mechanical root cutting.

 It is important to take timely steps to prevent problems of tree roots in sewer pipes.
 Time should not be wasted to have a video inspection of your drain done once you start to notice that drains are flowing slowly.
 This helps to rule out or deal with tree roots issues on time.